fmperf-project/fmperf/examples/README.md

 #### Heterogeneous Workloads
 Heterogeneous workloads are workloads where all concurrent users of the inference server send different requests, with different number of input/output tokens, different temperature etc.
-In this case, requests are generated using a statistical model that has been fitted to data from BAM logs.
+In this case, requests are generated using a statistical model that has been fitted to data from production logs.
 Therefore, we can consider this a somewhat realistic internal workload.

 ### Execute `run_benchmark(...)` with the following parameters:
 | Parameter     | Type                          | Definition                                                            |